ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 - Copy, modify, or create derivative works
 - Distribute, sell, or lease any part of our Services
 - Remove or alter any copyright or proprietary notices
+- Use our Services to build competing products

 ---

 ## 10. User-Generated Content

-If you submit content to our Services (e.g., feedback, suggestions, case data):
+If you submit content to our Services (e.g., feedback, suggestions, assessment data):

 - You retain ownership of your content
-- You grant us a worldwide, royalty-free license to use, reproduce, and display your content for operating and improving our Services
+- You grant us a worldwide, royalty-free license to use anonymized, aggregated data for improving our Services
 - You represent that you have the right to submit such content
 - We are not responsible for user-generated content